Marco Sørensen: Career

 Sørensen during Race 1 of the 2014 Formula Renault 3.5 Series season at Moscow Raceway.

 Sørensen made his debut in karting back in 1994 and had his first real race in 1998.
 He began Formula racing in 2006 with Formula Ford Denmark.
-In 2008 was he able to place fourth in the ADAC Formel Masters despite only completing half of the season.
+In 2008, he was able to place fourth in the ADAC Formel Masters despite only completing half of the season.

 Sørensen was taken under Renault's wing and became a part of the 2009 Renault Driver Development Programme with Davide Valsecchi and Charles Pic.
 That made him able to move up to Formula Renault in 2009 with Formula Renault 2.0 Northern European Cup and the Eurocup.
 Later that year, the programme was shut down because of financial problems which set Sørensen's career back.

-In the middle of 2010 Sørensen was able to secure a drive in the German Formula Three series, with Brandl Motorsport.
+In the middle of 2010, Sørensen was able to secure a drive in the German Formula Three series, with Brandl Motorsport.
 He continued in 2011 and finished runner-up in the series after a tough battle with eventual champion Richie Stanaway.
 He also had one-off entry at Silverstone in 2011 Formula 3 Euro Series with Mücke Motorsport, winning the reverse-grid race.

 Sørensen had no plans for 2012 until Lotus called him and offered a test in the Formula Renault 3.5, in which he impressed sufficiently to be offered a seat alongside former title rival Stanaway at the team.

-He took his first win in the Formula Renault 3.5 Series at the first race at Spa, having already retired from a commanding position due technical problems in the second race at Aragon.
+Søresnen took his first win in the Formula Renault 3.5 Series at the first race at Spa, having already retired from a commanding position due technical problems in the second race at Aragon.
 Another potential win slipped from Sørensen's grasp at the second race at Silverstone, suffering a puncture whilst leading comfortably on the final lap.
 After two more second-place finishes, he finished the season in joint fifth position with Nick Yelloly.

 Sørensen had another disaster season with engine problems in 2013 Formula Renault 3.5, but managed to take pole and victory in both races at Red Bull Ring.

 GP2 Series

 In 2014, Sørensen switched to GP2, replacing Tio Ellinas at MP Motorsport for the races at Silverstone and beyond.
 That same year, he took his first GP2 win in Sochi.

-He switched to Carlin, replacing the Sauber-bound Felipe Nasr, for the 2015 season, his first full season in GP2.
+Sørensen switched to Carlin, replacing the Sauber-bound Felipe Nasr, for the 2015 season, his first full season in GP2.